 I have to make a confession today!!
 I am a passionate EGG LOVER.
 Yes, I AM and if my mom, sister and husband are reading this post right now they are probably saying, “Yes, she is TOTALY crazy about eggs!!
 I LOVE them so much that I could eat eggs three meals a day!
 It is so surprising that I’ve never posted a recipe with eggs being the main ingredient before???

 So, why I am saying all this about eggs??!!
 Well, because I would like you to imagine how I reacted the first time I was introduced to deviled eggs.
 I can remember like it was yesterday when I was at a neighbour’s birthday party and saw those goodies on the table.
 I couldn’t believe what I was seeing.
 I said to my husband “what is that?
 Real eggs?”
 He laughed liked I was nuts and was incredibly surprised that I’ve never tried this simple recipe before.
 I said to him “do you forget I am from Brazil?
 We don’t have this recipe or at least I’ve never seen it there”!!

 This recipe is so popular here in North America and in Europe too, but I don’t think it is very well known in Latin America.
 After that day, every time I go to a party here in Canada I’m always expecting to have some deviled eggs and I get very disappointed if I don’t see some ;-(

 I wanted to make this recipe so badly and since I’m participating in the Canadian Lentils Recipe Revelations Challenge.
-I thought this is a great opportunity to make this Lentil Deviled Eggs because I would like to re-create something that is a traditional Easy Deviled Eggs Recipe (Web Story) recipe from North American, but with a different twist.
+I thought this is a great opportunity to make this Lentil Deviled Eggs because I would like to re-create something that is a traditional Easy Deviled Eggs Recipe (Web Story) recipe from North America, but with a different twist.
 So, why not to make Lentils Deviled Eggs, right?
 At first I didn’t think it was going to be as good as the original recipe, but I was pleasantly surprised, it was AWESOME!!